pagkly/Zed/Investopedia3/So What Does Your Homeowner Association (HOA) Do For You.md

 So What Does Your Homeowner Association (HOA) Do For You?
 ## What Is a Homeowner Association (HOA)?

-A homeowner's association (HOA) is an organization in a subdivision, planned community, or [condominium](https://www.investopedia.com/terms/c/condominium.asp) building that makes and enforces rules for the properties and its residents.
-Those who purchase property within an HOA's jurisdiction automatically become members and are required to pay dues, known as [HOA fees](https://www.investopedia.com/terms/h/homeowners-association-fee-hoa.asp).
+A homeowner's association (HOA) is an organization in a subdivision, planned community, or [[condominium]](https://www.investopedia.com/terms/c/condominium.asp) building that makes and enforces rules for the properties and its residents.
+Those who purchase property within an HOA's jurisdiction automatically become members and are required to pay dues, known as [[HOA fees]](https://www.investopedia.com/terms/h/homeowners-association-fee-hoa.asp).
 Some associations can be very restrictive about what members can do with their properties.

 ## Understanding an HOA